SilShizukesa/practice-repo/flpoly_student.md

-## First Name Last Name
+**Noah Vanscoyoc**

-### Term Year
+***2023-24***

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Accounting for Managers

-- Course 2
+- Foundations in Data Analytics

-- Course 3
+- Stats 2

-- Course 4
+- Microeconomics

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Video games

-- Thing 2
+- Football

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- making videos on tiktok which you can find at <https://www.tiktok.com/@silenciasilent>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2023/08/29